skip to main content

 Modifier

-NEC – Not Elsewhere Classifiable
+Not Elsewhere Classifiable (NEC)

 An NEC code, which stands for “not elsewhere classifiable,” is used when no specific code exists for a particular condition.
-This is different from an NOS code (not otherwise specified) in that, with an NEC code, the condition is known it’s just that there is no code for it.
+In other words, the condition is known, but there is no code for it.

-NOS – Not Otherwise Specified
+Not Otherwise Specified (NOS)

 Out-of-network provider